-how to sew a remote control pillow
+how to sew a remote control pillow in five easy steps

 I’m not sure why I’ve had pillows on my mind.
 Maybe because the sun has been hiding behind the clouds for too many days to count?
 Maybe it’s because I’ve been feeling under the weather?
 Maybe it’s because the holidays are fast approaching and I need some gift ideas for the guys in my life?
 Whatever the reason, I’ve been having fun.
 These are really easy.
 I know you’ll have fun, too.